elyanory/jackalope-doctrine-dbal/README.md

 Then you can run the commands from the jackalope directory with ``./bin/jackalope``

-NOTE: If you are using PHPCR inside of **Symfony**, the DoctrinePHPCRBundle provides the commands inside the normal Symfony console and you don't need to prepare anything special.
+NOTE: If you are using PHPCR inside of **Symfony**, the DoctrinePHPCRBundle provides the commands inside the normal Symfony console, and you don't need to prepare anything special.

 There is the Jackalope specific command ``jackalope:init:dbal`` which you need